Steven Kwan Player Props: Guardians vs. Brewers

 Brewers Pitching Rankings

-- The Brewers' 4.04 team ERA ranks 12th across all league pitching staffs.
+- The Brewers' 4.04 team ERA ranks 13th among all league pitching staffs.

-- Brewers pitchers combine to rank 23rd in baseball in home runs surrendered (96 total, 1.3 per game).
+- Brewers pitchers combine to surrender 96 total home runs at a clip of 1.3 per game (to rank 22nd in baseball).

+- Burnes (5-5) takes the mound for the Brewers in his 16th start of the season.
+He's put together a 3.96 ERA in 88 2/3 innings pitched, with 86 strikeouts.

-- In his most recent appearance on Sunday, the right-hander tossed six innings against the Pittsburgh Pirates, allowing two earned runs while surrendering two hits.
+- In his last outing on Tuesday against the Arizona Diamondbacks, the right-hander went five innings, giving up seven earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.